sahil-1520/Task-2---Calculator/README.md

-This is a Basic Calculator app made with Jetpack Compose.
+This is the second task of the Black Pearls Android Application Internship.
+This is a simple Calculator app made using kotlin and Jetpack compose.